 Despite the pain of losing his first wife, Cowher found love again and is happily married to Stigeler.

-Cowher and Stigeler experienced a bit of health scare recently.
-According to The Athletic, Veronica and Bill both tested positive for coronavirus antibodies in June — during the height of the pandemic — which indicated the pair likely had COVID-19 at some point.
+Cowher and Stigeler experienced a bit of health scare last year.
+According to The Athletic, Veronica and Bill both tested positive for coronavirus antibodies in June 2020 — during the height of the pandemic — which indicated the pair likely had COVID-19 at some point.

 Fortunately, the former Steelers coach and his wife both recovered.